 Music Education Faculty

-Director of Vocal Studies/Choral Director/Voice Instructor/Vocal Music Education
+Director of Vocal Studies and Opera Theatre/Voice Instructor/Vocal Music Education/Choral Conductor

 Along with her duties at Augustana College, she is president of Sounds of South Dakota, Inc. a non-profit organization whose mission is to connect South Dakota professional vocal artists in opera, recital, and musical theatre performance with regional audiences.
-In September 2012, she will serve as stage director for the Sounds of South Dakota, Inc. production of Mozart's "The Magic Flute" starring internationally acclaimed bass-baritone, Samuel Ramey, accompanied by the South Dakota Symphony Orchestra with Maestro Delta David Gier in the Mary Sommervold Hall of the Washington Pavilion of Arts and Science.
+In September 2012, she served as stage director for the Sounds of South Dakota, Inc. production of Mozart's "The Magic Flute," starring internationally acclaimed bass-baritone, Samuel Ramey, accompanied by the South Dakota Symphony Orchestra with Maestro Delta David Gier in the Mary Sommervold Hall of the Washington Pavilion of Arts and Science.
+This production recently was awarded second prize in the National Opera Association’s 2012-13 Professional Opera Production Competition.
 Dr. Grevlos also serves as a frequent adjudicator and clinician throughout the Midwest.
-She is a member of MTNA and ACDA and is the High School and Collegiate Vocal Competition Chair for SDMTA and the soprano adjudicator for SD-ACDA Honor Choir.
-She received the doctor of arts degree in voice performance and opera stage directing from the University of Northern Colorado.
+She is a member of Music Teachers National Association, American Choral Directors Association, and the National Association of Teachers of Singing.
+She has served as the high school and collegiate vocal competition chair for South Dakota Music Teachers' Association and currently serves as the soprano adjudicator for South Dakota American Choral Directors Association Honor Choir.
+She received the Doctorate of Arts degree in voice performance and opera stage directing from the University of Northern Colorado.
 She holds master of music degrees from Northwestern University, Evanston, in voice performance and choral conducting, and she completed her undergraduate degree in music education at Augustana College.

 Music Education/Music for the Theatre/Music Appreciation